-What Is A Drosophila Melanogaster?
+What Is a Drosophila Melanogaster?

-Without going into any huge technical detail, the average fruit fly has just under 15 nuclear separations before the embryo is formed.
+Without going into any huge technical detail, the average fruit fly has just under 15 nucleon separations before the embryo is formed.
 It is during these separations that genetic scientists are able to make their modifications to the DNA structure.
 Compared to other insects, the fruit fly gene pattern is one of the most widely understood due to the extensive studies conducted on the insect.
 As a result, this allows precise modifications to be made with a very good survival rate.
 Once these basic functions are complete, the fly hatches into a larvae form.
 At this point, all genetic modifications must have been made.

 While in this form, small discs form within the larvae.
 This creates the basic structure of the fruit fly and these discs mimic the genetic code that was formulated (and potentially scientifically modified) while still in the egg.
 Once they are in the metamorphosis stage, the fruit fly is build around these structures to give each fly a unique characteristic while still maintaining the basic shape of a regular fruit fly.
-If you want to make your own fruit fly traps, this article has exactly what you need.

 The Fruit Fly Genome